-The slickly aesthetic and surprisingly heartfelt Banana Split is a stellar follow-up to writer, director, and actress Hannah Marks’s first feature After Everything.
+The slickly aesthetic and surprisingly heartfelt Banana Split is a stellar follow-up to the writer, director, and actress Hannah Marks’ first feature After Everything.
 It has a lot to say about love, friendship, and coming of age, and comes in a snarky but bubblegum-pop package.
 (GPG: 5/5).

 Review by Contributing Editor Giorgi Plys-Garzotto

 The summer before college is hectic enough without breaking up with your boyfriend, and that’s hectic enough without becoming best friends with your boyfriend’s new girlfriend!
 That’s just what “April” (Hannah Marks) ends up doing in Banana Split, a caustic but ultimately sweet comedy about modern love and friendship.
 At the beginning of the film, we watch April go through a whole epic high school love story with “Nick” (Dylan Sprouse), but then they break up shortly after getting into a petty fight during their prom pictures.
 Afterward, April begins stalking “Clara” (Liana Liberato) through her friend’s Instagram account (Clara’s account is set to private and she doesn’t want Clara to know that she’s interested in her ex’s new girlfriend).
 But then this typical tale of jealousy gets turned on its head when the two start hanging out and becoming closer to each other than either of them ever was to Nick.